-For each of the posts on the journey, prepare yourselves: read online, contact people who might be relevant for each post and inform them if you would like to include them in the journey, discuss with them the role you would like them to take.
-After you set a date for the journey, you can reconnect with all the relevant people and coordinate your arrival.
+Prepare for each of the stations along the journey: read online material, contact relevant people and discuss how they can be involved in your journey.
+After you set a date for the journey, you can reconnect with the relevant people and coordinate meetings.